addytrunks/proximity/README.md

 # Proximity

-A UI-rich social media created using Next JS 15, Tailwind CSS, Mongo DB (Prisma ORM)
+An UI-rich social media created using Next JS 15, Tailwind CSS, Mongo DB (Prisma ORM)

 The features of this project are:
   - Create,edit and delete posts